Red Wines of Piemonte: More Than Nebbiolo

 Much rarer but no less interesting is Ruché (pronounced: roo-‘keh), once almost extinct but now its vineyard acreage is steadily on the rise, especially around the commune of Castagnole Monferrato.
 Ruché wines are spicy, herbaceous and powerful, with aromas of summer flowers, rosehips, ripe red fruit, cinnamon, smoke, a characteristic touch of pepper and quite a lot of tannins and alcohol.
 I prefer these in the autumn and winter, with heart- and belly-warming stews, stronger game or Asian-inspired, well-peppered, soy-glazed meat dishes.

-Then there’s the lightly-coloured but not-too-be-underestimated Grignolino, a grape variety that’s challenging to grow and which produces wines with feisty acidity and grippy tannins.
-Generally between 11 and 13% alcohol, they tend to be a bit more easily digestible than many other Piemontese reds, and the wines have a floral, herbal character, supported by sufficient red fruit.
+Then there’s the lightly-coloured but not-to-be-underestimated Grignolino, a grape variety that’s challenging to grow and which produces wines with feisty acidity and grippy tannins.
+Generally between 11 and 13% alcohol, they tend to be a bit more lighthearted than many other Piemontese reds, and the wines have a floral, herbal character, supported by sufficient red fruit.
 They pair well with vegetables, seafood and white meats, providing the dish has a higher fat content to balance out the acidity.
 I’d suggest mixed herb salads with olive or nut oils, salmon or tuna (in the form of tartar, carpaccio, sashimi, baked or grilled), pork or poultry.
-Like with many of these wines, grilled duck breast (with ultra-crispy skin, of course) makes a delicious match.
+As is the case with many of these wines, grilled duck breast (with ultra-crispy skin, of course) makes a delicious match.

 For hardcore Nebbiolo lovers, I recommend Freisa, a more rustic grape variety, related to Nebbiolo and with a comparable aroma profile.
 Freisa is still often produced as a sweet and lightly sparkling wine, paired with fruit desserts.